 Electron Transfer — What's Really Happening

 This diagram covers Electron Transfer — What's Really Happening within Displacement Reactions for GCSE Chemistry.
-Revise Displacement Reactions in Chemical Changes for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 2 of 12 in this topic.
+Revise Displacement Reactions in Chemical Changes for GCSE Chemistry with 22 exam-style questions and 20 flashcards.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 2 of 13 in this topic.
 Focus on the labels, the relationships between parts, and the explanation that turns the diagram into an exam-ready answer.

 Topic position